25 Tips for Your First Solo Trip to Japan

 16. Tax Exemption for Your Purchases

 Many Japanese retail chains offer consumption tax exemption for foreign visitors.
-One example is the highly popular Don Quixote chain.
+One example is the highly popular Don Quijote chain.

-I personally find Don Quixote the best place to buy gifts for friends, in one swoop.
+I personally find Don Quijote the best place to buy gifts for friends, for you can get everything within one visit.
 They truly have a bewildering selection of things.

 17. Major Train Stations Are Splendid Paradises for Shopping

-Which makes them great for shopping and feasting at.
-What I’m saying here is also, don’t fret if the shops at the shrines or museums are closed, or you didn’t buy what you should have.
+This makes them fasntastic for shopping and feasting at.
+What I’m saying here is also, there’s no need to fret if the shops at the shrines or museums are closed, or you didn’t buy what you should have.
 Have a look at the train station before your next ride.
 You might not find the same item.
 Chances are, you might find something better.

 18. About Japanese Buses

-Many Japanese buses have a usage system that’s utterly bewildering to the uninitiated.
+Many Japanese buses use a ticketing system that’s utterly baffling to the uninitiated.
 I’m referring to the ones that board from the middle.
 For these, the correct procedure is:

 - Board from the middle.
 Collect a small slip of paper from the dispenser next to the entrance.
 This has a number on it.
-Consider it your ticket.
+Consider the slip your ticket.